Seeking Line Producer for 2022 Shows!

 Compensation and Benefits

-San Rafael, CA. Remote work a possibility, but must be based in the San Francisco Bay Area.
+San Rafael, CA and/or Orinda, CA. Remote work a possibility, but must be based in the San Francisco Bay Area.
 Must be legally able to work in the U.S.

 Applications and Inquiries